esl/jekyll-codesync-global/_posts/blog-posts/2019-06-10-abstract-nonsense.md

 ---
 title: Abstract nonsense
-abstract: Generative art programming requires many effectful computations, such as random number generation and image output.
+abstract: "Generative art programming requires many effectful computations, such as random number generation and image output.
 What if we applied category theory to model a declarative, purely functional way of programming artworks?
 In other words, what if we could generate abstract nonsense with abstract nonsense?
 speaker_id: ju-goncalves192
 type: video
 youtube_id: mgLouh5nJO8